-- If a competitor crosses one of the lateral boundaries of the piste with one or both feet, he must step back one metre from the point where he left the piste; and if he goes off the piste during an attack he must return to the position he occupied when he started his attack and then step back a further metre (but of t.36). - 2 If the exercise of this penalty places a competitor with both feet beyond the rear limit of the piste, that competitor is considered as having been hit. - A competitor who crosses one of the lateral boundaries of the piste with both feet e.g. when making a flèche to avoid being hit will be penalised as specified in Articles t.158-162, t.165, t.170.
+- If a competitor crosses one of the lateral boundaries of the piste with one or both feet, he must step back one metre from the point where he left the piste; and if he goes off the piste during an attack he must return to the position he occupied when he started his attack and then step back a further metre (but cf t.36). - 2 If the exercise of this penalty places a competitor with both feet beyond the rear limit of the piste, that competitor is considered as having been hit. - A competitor who crosses one of the lateral boundaries of the piste with both feet e.g. when making a flèche to avoid being hit will be penalised as specified in Articles t.158-162, t.165, t.170, for the offences of the 1st group.
+Any hit made by the offending fencer is annulled.